rdzur/ncsu-workshop/README.md

 4. Point Cloud Colorization, and
 5. EPT Visualization

-This environment is described in the following getting started material `GettingStarted.pdf`.
+This environment is described in the following getting started material [GettingStarted.pdf](GettingStarted.pdf).

 ## Citations